Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 Your 2025 Visa Run Checklist

-Passport: 6+ months valid, 2 blank pages.
+Passport: 6+ months valid, two blank pages.

 Documents: TR (funds/hotel), Non-B (school letter), Non-O (funds/family docs).

-Cash: THB for fees, USD/THB for Lao visa, extra 1,000–2,000 THB.
+Cash: THB for fees, USD/THB for Lao visa, plus an additional 1,000–2,000 THB.

 Timing: DIY (10–15 days), Meesuk (2 days).
+It can take longer!

 Pro Tips for a Smooth Visa Run